-Alabama State Council on the Arts
+Alabama State Council on the Arts (ASCA)

-09/01/18 5:00 PM - Deadline for Operating Support, Project Grants, and Presenting Grants
+09/01/19 5:00 PM - Deadline for Project Grants and Presenting Grants

-The program promotes professionalism, excellence, audience access, educational impact, and multiculturalism.
+Grants to Alabama nonprofits, schools, government agencies, and IHEs to support a range of activities related to the visual arts.
+Applicants requesting technical assistance must contact program staff prior to applying.
+Funding is intended to promote professionalism, excellence, audience access, educational impact, and multiculturalism.
 The visual arts include sculpture, painting, printmaking, crafts, photography, design, media, and filmmaking.
 All projects must impact or have origins in Alabama.

 The following types of Visual Arts grants are available to organizations: